Stroke & Vascular Disorders

 |

 Prenatal diagnosis using molecular methods is technically possible but not widely available for protein C deficiency, protein S deficiency, antithrombin III deficiency, prothrombin 20210A, and factor V Leiden.
-No preventive measures are known for antiphospholipid antibody syndrome, which is an acquired autoimmune disorder.
-There are limited data regarding the efficacy of antithrombotic medications for primary prevention of ischemic stroke in patients with thrombophilias diagnosed incidentally or as a result of venous thrombosis.
+There are limited data regarding the efficacy of antithrombotic medications for primary prevention of arterial ischemic stroke in patients with thrombophilias diagnosed incidentally.

 SARS-CoV-2 (COVID-19).
 Emerging data support the role of anticoagulation to prevent and treat the thromboembolic complications of COVID-19 infection.
 The reader is advised to refer to their own institutional policy on the prevention and treatment of COVID-19 associated coagulopathy and remain abreast of emerging guidelines.

 The optimal regimen for the prevention of venous thromboembolism and other thrombotic complications of COVID-19 infection is an area of active research.
 Multiple organizations including the International Society of Thrombosis and Haemostasis, American College of Chest Physicians and the National Institutes of Health have issued guidelines.
 It is reasonable to measure D-dimer, prothrombin time, fibrinogen, and platelet count in hospitalized COVID-19 patients, although there is limited guidance about how these data should guide management.
 Prophylactic dose low molecular weight heparin (LMWH) or unfractionated heparin is advised for hospitalized noncritically ill and critically ill COVID-19 patients in the absence of any contraindications.
-Additionally, in noncritically ill patients with a low risk of bleeding and risks for thrombosis including significantly elevated D-dimer, therapeutic dose anticoagulation with low molecular weight heparin or unfractionated heparin can be considered.
-Extended anticoagulant treatment postdischarge is an area of active research, but there are some data to support the use of rivaroxaban 10 mg daily for approximately 30 days postdischarge in select high-risk patients (114; 117; 150).
+Additionally, in noncritically ill patients with a low risk of bleeding and increased risk for thrombosis, including significantly elevated D-dimer, therapeutic dose anticoagulation with low molecular weight heparin or unfractionated heparin can be considered.
+Extended anticoagulant treatment postdischarge is an area of active research, but there are some data to support the use of rivaroxaban 10 mg daily for approximately 30 days postdischarge in select high-risk patients (124; 127; 165).

 The thrombophilic patient presenting with cerebrovascular disease (cerebral venous thrombosis or arterial ischemic stroke) may mimic patients with other causes of acute neurologic deficits or headache.
 The differential diagnosis is broad and includes intracranial hemorrhage, aneurysm, seizure, structural brain lesions, migraine, intracranial infection, toxic-metabolic abnormalities, etc.

 Evaluation for the cause of thrombosis.
 Screening for hypercoagulable conditions in arterial ischemic stroke patients in general is likely of low yield, and a thorough evaluation for conventional vascular risk factors in most patients first is warranted.
-Situations in which thrombophilia testing could be considered include patients with a personal or family history of venous thrombosis without an identifiable risk factor, young patients with cryptogenic stroke, clinical features suggestive of a paradoxical embolism (115), and patients with recurrent unexplained thrombosis or thrombosis in unusual areas, such as the portal, hepatic, mesenteric, or cerebral veins.
+Situations in which thrombophilia testing could be considered include patients with a personal or family history of venous thrombosis without an identifiable risk factor, young patients with cryptogenic stroke, clinical features suggestive of a paradoxical embolism (125), and patients with recurrent unexplained thrombosis or thrombosis in unusual areas, such as the portal, hepatic, mesenteric, or cerebral veins.
 Commonly available laboratory tests include protein C, protein S, antithrombin III, factor V Leiden, prothrombin G20210 gene mutation, MTHFR, lupus anticoagulant, anticardiolipin, and anti-beta 2-glycoprotein 1 antibodies.
-Other laboratory tests include anti-phosphatidylserine, annexin V resistance, plasminogen activator inhibitor, paroxysmal nocturnal hemoglobinuria, fibrinogen, and factor levels.
+Other laboratory tests include screening for myeloproliferative neoplasms (JAK2 V617F, JAK2 exon 12, CALR, and MPL), anti-phosphatidylserine, annexin V resistance, plasminogen activator inhibitor, paroxysmal nocturnal hemoglobinuria, fibrinogen, and factor levels.
 Some tests, such as antithrombin III, protein C, and protein S, may be falsely abnormal in the setting of anticoagulation or by the presence of acute thrombus.
 Repeat testing after the acute stroke period in conjunction with hematology consultation is advised for interpretation of these tests.
+Testing for ADAMTS13 deficiency should be considered in patients with cryptogenic stroke as ischemic stroke may occur even before patients manifest microangiopathic hemolytic anemia, thrombocytopenia, or other clinical signs of thrombotic thrombocytopenia purpura (122).

 Antiphospholipid antibody syndrome is considered present if at least one of the following clinical criteria and at least one of the following laboratory criteria are satisfied.
 Classification of the antiphospholipid syndrome should be avoided if fewer than 12 weeks or more than 5 years separate the positive antiphospholipid test and the clinical manifestation.